-DNA testing has helped many of our members to sharpen the focus of their research by ruling out rabbit trails.
+DNA testing has helped many of our participants to sharpen the focus of their research by ruling out rabbit trails.
 A recent example:

 "The results are back and it is a great success.
 We see that we are part of The North Carolina Group and also realize that we are NOT related to the neighboring Willis family that lived in the same county at the same time (they are part of the Southwest Virginia and Kentucky Group).
 That eliminates researching anything that is in their tree and the match gives us where to start researching....
 Hopefully, we are working closely with some new cousins."

 In 2007, DNA testing proved that Jarvis Willis, born 1758 in Dorchester County, Maryland, was